-This time, however, Sonny becomes aware of the time loop, and kills Father and Brother right away, and disguises himself as the dead masked man on the floor while he eavesdrop on Renton and Hannah’s conversation.
+This time Sonny becomes aware of his time traveling.
+He then kills Father and Brother right away, and disguises himself as the dead masked man on the floor while he eavesdrops on Renton and Hannah’s conversation.
 Renton establishes that the time machine resets when its power source runs out; in other words the ARQ is not producing unlimited energy, but it’s just using the same energy over and over.
 Renton says that the ARQ emits electric magnetic frequencies that can affect memory, with the conversation then going:

 Hannah: “We’re furthest away from the ARQ when it resets”